-Admission of those holding other relevant degrees will be determined on a case-by-case basis and may be made contingent upon successful completion of additional subjects.

-To compensate for substantial subject-related differences, supplementary examinations may be specified, which must be taken by the end of the second semester of the master's programme.
-The notice of admission may specify which of these supplementary examinations are a prerequisite for taking the examinations provided in the curriculum of the master's programme.
+Admission will be determined on a case-by-case basis and may be made contingent upon successful completion of additional subjects.
+To compensate for substantial subject-related differences, supplementary examinations may be specified.
+The notice of admission may specify which of these supplementary examinations are a prerequisite for taking the examinations provided in the curriculum of the master's Programme.